th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 ## Examples and scenario
 Imagine a scenario where the user submits two consecutive trade orders (messages) to the system.

-The user will expect 2 messages from the system for each message sent to the system.
+The user will expect 2 messages from the system in response to each order message sent to the system.

 ### Example 1: Using two separate `CheckSequenceRuleRequests` with checkpoints